 Shoulder holsters have been popular over a long period of time, and like any other holster design, they have their pros and cons.

-Comfortable Concealed Carry: Especially in Winters, shoulder holsters offer exceptional concealment for your firearm when you are wearing a jacket or a coat.
+Especially in Winter, shoulder holsters offer exceptional concealment for your firearm when you are wearing a jacket or a coat.

 These holsters can also be worn under light shirts, with minimal chances of printing.
 These rigs come in handy when you are riding a motorcycle with a jacket on, or while driving.